 at the MCM Elegante Hotel at 2020 Menaul NE

 Reservations are required.
 Call 505-884-8441 to reserve your place.
-The luncheon cost has increased to $17 for members and $20 for non-members.
-A vegetarian meal is available upon request - be sure to specify your meal choice when you call in your reservation.
-The deadline is August 11, Monday, preferably before 10am.
+The luncheon cost is $17 for members and $20 for non-members.
+Call or email (lunch at lwvcnm dot org) with your reservation; specify if you would like a vegetarian meal.
+The deadline is December 11, Monday preferably before 10am.

 La Palabra, the newsletter of the State League, is posted online at the Newsletters page.
-The most recent issue is the Spring 2014 issue (PDF).
-It features information for this year's state Council meeting and much more.
+The most recent issue is the Winter 2018 issue (PDF), just in time for the 30-day Legislative Session.
 Keep up to date by reading La Palabra!